 - Rinse the containers used to test the known buffer solutions.

-- Frequently calibrate your pH probe to appropriate reference standards.
-Portland Water Bureau technicians perform 3-point calibrations daily.
+Frequently calibrate your pH probe to appropriate reference standards.
+Portland Water Bureau technicians perform 3-point calibrations twice daily.

 Storage and Replacement of pH Probes

 - If it is a ‘wet bulb’ type probe, make sure your pH probe is properly maintained by using manufacturer-recommended filling and storage solutions.
 Do not store your probe in low-ionized strength water such as distilled or deionized water.

 - Replace your pH probe(s) according to the manufacturer’s recommendations.

 - Ensure that the pH probe is properly submerged to the indicated line/reference junction.

 - Do not use the same pH probe to measure the pH of your raw water feed that you use to measure other liquids; this can cause fouling of the probe and affect the accuracy of your measurements.